codingMustache/codingMustache/README.md

 ## Joke of the Day

-"What time is it?"
-I don't know... it keeps changing.
+I bought shoes from a drug dealer once.
+I don't know what he laced them with, but I was tripping all day.

 ## Daily Trivia

-What does the International System of Quantities refer 1024 bytes as?
+Generally, which component of a computer draws the most power?
- 1. Kylobyte
+ 1. Hard Drive
- 2. Kilobyte
+ 2. Processor
- 3. Kelobyte
+ 3. Video Card
- 4. Kibibyte
+ 4. Power Supply

 <details>
   <summary>Answer</summary>
-  Kibibyte
+  Video Card
 </details>